 Height – 30 cubits

 Noah made the ark just like God described it.
 God then commanded Noah to gather one pair of every kind of creature and keep them alive.
-In addition he was to gather seven pairs of clean beasts.
+Also, he was to gather seven pairs of clean beasts.

 Genesis 7 describes how the flood took place.
-It was in the six hundredth years of Noah’s life when the flood finally came.
-Seven days prior, God commanded Noah to get inside the ark together with his wife, sons, sons’ wives, and all the creatures God commended Noah to gather.
-On the seventeenth day of the second month of the six hundredth year of Noah’s life (2348 BC on the Bible Timeline Chart), the rain poured and the windows of heaven were opened (Genesis 7:11 KJV).
-The rain continued on pouring over the earth for forty days and forty nights.
-And this killed all creatures not on the ark.
+It was in the six-hundredth years of Noah’s life when the flood finally came.
+Seven days prior, God commanded Noah to get inside the ark together with his wife, sons, sons’ wives, and all the creatures God commanded Noah to gather.
+On the seventeenth day of the second month of the six-hundredth year of Noah’s life (2348 BC on the Bible Timeline Chart), the rain poured and the windows of heaven were opened (Genesis 7:11 KJV).
+The rain continued pouring over the earth for forty days and forty nights.
+And this killed all creatures, not on the ark.

 The flood lasted for one hundred and fifty days (Genesis 7:24 KJV).
-On the seventeenth day of the seventh month of the six hundredth year of Noah’s existence, the ark rested on the mountains of Ararat and the waters continually subsided until the tenth month (Genesis 8:4-5 KJV).
+On the seventeenth day of the seventh month of the six-hundredth year of Noah’s existence, the ark rested on the mountains of Ararat.
+The waters continually subsided until the tenth month (Genesis 8:4-5 KJV).